imswebra/cmput291MP1/Report.md

 Utility Function Tests:

-- test_split_and_strip: ensure that input is correctly parsed and striped
+- test_split_and_strip: ensure that input is correctly parsed and stripped
 - test_keyword_input_validate: ensure that navigation keywords work
 - test_get_indices_range: ensure that max 5 posts are shown at time
 - test_stringify: ensure correct conversion to string